-This means that no matter how many buildings, or students, are at UWE Bristol, we must reduce our overall water use from the supply network.
+This means that no matter how many buildings or students we have, we must reduce our overall water use from the supply network.

-- 20% relative reduction of in supplied water use by the end of 2019/2020 over 2011/2012 baseline - based on per full-time equivalent (FTE) student numbers.
+- A 20% relative reduction (over our 2011/2012 baseline) in supplied water use by the end of 2019/2020 – based on per full-time equivalent (FTE) student numbers.
 This means that our buildings and services are more efficient, using less water.

 There is an on-going programme of projects being carried out to reduce the University’s water consumption.
 The following are a selection from the past year:

-- Showering Research Project: In collaboration with UWE Bristol academics and Bristol Water, we are investigating water reduction methods at the Student Village on Frenchay Campus.
-This is a long-term project, assessing the impact on water consumption of installing different water saving features, and behaviour change interventions.
+- Showering Research Project: In collaboration with UWE Bristol academics and Bristol Water, we are investigating water-reduction methods at the Student Village on Frenchay Campus.
+This is a long-term project, assessing the impact on water consumption of installing different water-saving features and behavior-change interventions.